Cloud Key Management

 Scale your application to Google’s global footprint while letting Google worry about the challenges of key management, including managing redundancy and latency.

 Help achieve your compliance requirements

-Easily encrypt your data in the cloud using software-backed encryption keys, certified FIPS 140-2 Level 3 validated HSMs, customer-provided keys or an External Key Manager.
+Easily encrypt your data in the cloud using software-backed encryption keys, FIPS 140-2 Level 3 validated HSMs, customer-provided keys or an External Key Manager.

 Leverage from integration with Google Cloud products

 Use customer-managed encryption keys (CMEK) to control the encryption of data across Google Cloud products while benefiting from additional security features such as Google Cloud IAM and audit logs.

 Learn how to create, import, and manage cryptographic keys and perform cryptographic operations in a single centralized cloud service.

 Get an overview of Cloud HSM and learn how to create and use HSM-protected encryption keys in Cloud Key Management Service.